postyou/contao-wrapper_tags/README.md

 ===============================
 An extension for [Contao Open Source CMS](https://contao.org/en/)

-Provides content elements for building any html structure without looking into templates.
+Provides content elements for building any html structure without a need for using the templates.

 ## System requirements
 - Contao 3.2.x - 3.5.x, 4.4+